 Clean Air.
 I noticed that going out in the fresh air would often help relieve symptoms, so you might conclude that being able to live indoors and particularly sleep with clean air free of dust and other allergens may help you deal with this.
 I obtained an air purifier Ioniser which I left on before before going to bed and kept running through the night.
 The air certainly felt fresher and with the added bonus that the fan noise would take my mind off the tinnitus.
 This is a good model to consider at a reasonable price.
 HERE

 Think positive.
 It is very easy at 3am with no sleep and an ear that feels like it's going to explode, to feel that the world is ending and that you will be cursed with this forever.
-You must keep positive and believe that will go.
+You must keep positive and believe in yourself that will eventually go.
 Virtually all cases of this will clear up, unless you have a rare complication which will not allow this.
 If you have this for a prolonged period, you must pester your doctor and demand to see a specialist.
 This is because he/she is the only person to see if there is an underlying cause which needs other measures.
 Medical interventions are limited to solve this and the exact causes of this illness are still unknown.
 As a last resort grommet's can be installed in the ear drum, but for many reasons this should be carefully considered.
 In the US there is a new baloon surgery surgery treatment where the Eustachian tubes are opened up manually.

-I am not medically trained and these thoughts are only my own based purely on my experience of this horrible condition.
+I am not medically trained and these thoughts are only my own based purely on my experience and reading about this horrible condition.
 Please take time to add your comments and experience below.
 Good luck.

 http://www.nhs.uk/conditions/otitis-media/pages/causes.aspxReferences; Ear problems, deafness, noise in ear, clogged ear, tinnitus, ear wax, ear drum, hearing problem, muffled sound, disorder, decease, illness, nose, sinus, blocked ear, mucus, etd, tinnitus, earpopper, eardoc, ear fullness, otex, olive oil, ent, otitis media effusion, advice, discomfort, pain, hurting, hissing, ringing, help, advice, advise, rumble, rumbling, crackling, popping, meniere's, treatment, cure, deaf, buzzing,